Planimeter/game-engine-2d/README.md

 professional-grade game engine features to the hobbyist community.

 Grid is the most feature-packed game engine you've never heard of, and
-provides more functionality out-of-the-box than Defold and Solar2D combined.
+provides more functionality out-of-the-box than most other competing game
+engines.

 *Planimeter is a Steamworks partner.*